-At the beginning of the CIC program, it may seem confusing and difficult to adapt catheterization into your family lifestyle.
+At the beginning of the CIC program, it may seem confusing and difficult to adapt catheterization into your family's way of life.
 However, in our experience, most parents and children accept the catheterization program and feel that it is an important contribution to good health, good hygiene, and better self-esteem for the child.

 Some families find it helpful to keep several sets of catheterization supplies in various places, to keep up with their busy lives.
-A small Ziplock bag with clean catheters, lubricant, or antibacterial wipes, and a collection container can be kept in a purse/backpack, the car, and even at the babysitter or relatives' homes.
+A Ziplock bag with clean catheters, lubricant, or antiseptic wipes, and a collection container can be kept in a purse/backpack, the car, and even at the babysitter or relatives' homes.

-While the parent or other caregiver usually does CIC for a young child, self-catheterization is taught when children are ready to learn the technique and have the necessary hand-eye coordination.
+While the parent or other caregiver usually does CIC for a young child, self-catheterization is taught when children are ready to learn the technique and have the necessary hand-eye coordination (control).

-It will help to explain to your daughter what you are doing, to teach her about the cath program, and to talk about the expectation that she will do self-catheterization when old enough.
+It will help to explain to your son what you are doing, to teach him about the cath program, and to talk about the expectation that he will do self-catheterization when old enough.